The Texas

 WB 1604 to EB 10

-to lower level access roads
+Over future NB lower level access road

 (Under construction)